Homological dimensions of Schur algebras $S(p,2p)$ and an Auslander-type correspondence: Preliminaries

 \subsubsection{Indecomposable projective modules of $B$}

-Theorem B.4 of \citep{zbMATH07389875} describes completely the Specht quotients of the indecomposable projective modules.
+Theorem B.4 of \citep{zbMATH07389875} describes completely the Specht subquotients of the indecomposable projective modules.
 We need to use the submodule structure obtained above using the Brauer induced modules.
 This is described in the following.